 Making them real: sharing space with our visions and a squid

 In partnership with Social Transformation Project, Eugene Kim, Catherine Madden, and Pendarvis Harshaw, MAG helps co-facilitate the Wye River Network, a network of leaders aligning and experimenting around building long-term progressive power.
 In these gatherings, we have also integrated creative visualizations to help us grapple with complex topics.

 In an effort to articulate a constellation of North Stars for the network and deepen our shared analysis and strategic questions, Catherine and Eugene drew from previous conversations with each organization to provide an illustrated cross-organization synthesis on key issues such as co-governance, centering marginalized communities, and the ecological crisis.
 By translating the leaders words into images, we tested specific imagery and metaphors that can often hold more depth and complexity than written descriptions.
-Additionally, Eugene created three-dimensional structural barriers, including a robot that represented technology’s impact on movements through automation and technological fixes.
+Additionally, Eugene designed three-dimensional structural barriers, including a robot that represented technology’s impact on movements through automation and technological fixes, which along with the squid were creatively constructed with help from a brilliant youth.
 We invited the group to review these issue boards and three-dimensional barriers and then make changes, ask questions, cross things out in small groups.